Stocki-st/remote-shell/Readme.md

 ```

 ### passwd
-builds a trojan which starts the shellserver masked as 'passwd' cmds
+builds a trojan which starts the shellserver masked as 'passwd' cmds:

 ```
 make passwd